 Require very minimal technical needs (we are an intimate space with very basic lighting etc.)

-To Submit: Please send us a description of your work, a short bio, and a youtube or vimeo link of the work you are submitting.
+To Submit: Please fill out the form below!
 (Applications without a working youtube or vimeo link will not be considered.)

 *Note: As we are a self-funded/artist-run collective, we do not have funds to cover travel or boarding costs for performers.
 Thank you for understanding.